Miner3D-Gamer/TGE/README.md

 With a collection of over 800 functions, tge tries to simplify the development process and offers capabilities for building text-based games, console applications, file manipulation, and various quality of life functions. (yay)

-## Temporary steps to installment until I make it easier:
+## Steps to installment until I make it more convenient:
 1. Download the library as .zip (The green button at the top of the page -> 'Download ZIP')

 2. Unzip the .zip into C:\Users\\{your username}\AppData\Local\Programs\Python\\{your python version}\Lib\site-packages